-- + The CIG amount for each New Starts and Core Capacity project is determined by FTA at the time the project enters the Engineering phase.
-The amounts shown here reflect the project sponsors latest information, but may change. - \ CIG/EPD Funding for the project would be completed with the FY24 request. - # The FY2023 Consolidated Appropriations Act provided \$425 M for existing New Starts and Core Capacity FFGAs to supplement their CIG funding.
+The CIG amount for each New Starts and Core Capacity project is determined by FTA when the project enters the Engineering phase.
+The amounts shown here reflect the project sponsors' latest information, but may change.

+- @ Because a full year FY 2024 appropriation has not yet been enacted by Congress, FTA is assuming a full year continuing resolution is received in FY 2024.
+The FY 2024 assumptions for each project have an effect on the FY 2025 budget proposals.
+If appropriations/allocations in FY 2024 differ from the assumptions shown herein, then FY 2025 CIG/EPD funding needs for various projects may change. - + For FY 2025 annual appropriations, FTA is proposing that Congress include no required funding levels to any category of projects (New Starts, Core Capacity, Small Starts or EPD Pilot Program) and instead provide FTA flexibility in moving the funding among categories to meet project needs.
+FTA is also proposing an administrative provision that the second through sixth provisos under the heading "Federal Transit Administration-Capital Investment Grants" in division J of Public Law 117-58 shall not apply in fiscal year 2025 to amounts made available under such heading in such Act. - \ CIG/EPD Funding for the project would be completed with the FY 2025 request. - # The FY 2023 Consolidated Appropriations Act provided \$425 M for existing New Starts and Core Capacity FFGAs to supplement their CIG funding.
 The law directed that this funding is not to count toward the CIG funding specified in the FFGA.
-Allocations of this special funding are not included in the column on this table showing total funding appropriated/allocated in FY23 and prior years. - ^ FY24 proposal would be the first time the project has been recommended for funding in the President's budget - & The Hudson Tunnels project is a joint intercity rail and public transportation project.
-The latest overall project cost submitted to FTA is \$16.1 billion, but the public transportation component of that is \$14.7 billion.
+Allocations of this special funding are not included in the column on this table showing total funding appropriated/allocated in FY 2023 and prior years.
+A Full Year FY 2024 CR would provide a similar amount of funding that would not count toward the CIG funding specified in the FFGA. - $^{\wedge}$ FY 2025 proposal would be the first time the project has been recommended for funding in the President's budget. - & The Hudson Tunnel project is a joint intercity rail and public transportation project.
+The latest overall project cost submitted to FTA is \$16.1 billion, with a public transportation component of \$14.7 billion.
 Per 49 U.S.C § 5309(q) CIG funding may only be used on the public transportation component of the project.

-The FY 2024 Funding Allocations and Recommendations
+FY 2025 Funding Allocations and Recommendations

-FTA is requesting in the President's FY 2024 Budget an appropriation of \$2.85 billion in funds for the Section 5309 CIG and EPD Programs, that when combined with the \$1.6 billion in advanced appropriations totals \$4.45 billion.
+FTA is requesting in the FY 2025 President's Budget an appropriation of \$2.366 billion for the Section 5309 CIG and EPD Programs, that when combined with the \$1.600 billion in advance appropriations totals \$3.966 billion.
 The proposed distribution of this funding is as follows:

-- \$1.1856 billion for four existing New Starts FFGAs; - \$2.2968 billion for six New Starts projects not yet under construction grants; - \$100 million for other New Starts projects that may become ready for construction funding during FY2024 and/or planning and design grants as allowed for by 5309(b)(1); - \$316.8 million for one Core Capacity project not yet under a construction grant; - \$339.3 million for six Small Starts projects not yet under construction grants; - \$167.0 million for one project not yet under a construction grant under the Section 3005(b) EPD Pilot Program; and - \$44.5 million for management and oversight (1.0% of the FY 2024 funding level).
+- \$1.030 billion for four existing New Starts FFGAs; - \$2.123 billion for six New Starts projects not yet under construction grants; - \$60.0 million for New Starts projects that may become ready for construction funding during FY 2025; - \$60.0 million for Core Capacity projects that may become ready for construction funding during FY 2025; - \$533.0 million for four Small Starts projects not yet under construction grants; - \$59.2 million for Small Starts projects that may become ready for construction funding during FY 2025; - \$60.0 million for projects under the Section 3005(b) EPD Pilot Program that may become ready for construction funding during FY 2025; and - \$39.7 million for management and oversight (1.0% of the FY 2025 funding level).